KyleMcMaster/FSharpLunchNLearn/README.md

 - A lot of the concepts in F# are being ported to C# (Pattern Matching, Records, etc) so deepen C# understanding as well
 - Definitely not learning VB.NET 💀
 - Have fun! 🎉

-## Introduction

-- F# is a functional programming language that runs on .NET

 ## Key Players